Corynaea crassa: Human uses

 Corynaea crassa is often used within Peruvian folk medicine as an aphrodisiac and as an anti-inflammatory.
 It has a strict use as a male aphrodisiac, and is thought to have anti-aphrodisiac properties if used by women.
 The tubers of the plant are often sold dry or in a powder form at markets.
 Ethanolic extracts from Corynaea crassa have shown biological activity against the bacteria Staphylococcus aureus.
 The Philippine Food and Drug Administration has listed an advisory for products containing C. crassa extracts, due to the presence of adulterated Tadalafil.

-Chemical analysis of dried tubers through chromatography, steroid elucidation, and X-ray crystallography revealed a variety of compounds such as: anthocyanines, cardiotonics, flavonoids, tannins, triterpenes, and steroids, with a lack of alkaloids.
+Chemical analysis of dried tubers through chromatography, steroid elucidation, and X-ray crystallography revealed a variety of compounds such as: anthocyanins, cardiotonics, flavonoids, tannins, triterpenes, and steroids, with a lack of alkaloids.
 The formation of the Triterpenes Lupenone with Β-amyrone and Lupeol with B-Amyrine in a 1:1 ratio that had been uncovered by the survey had never been observed prior.
 The individual compounds uncovered had been found in other plants with purported aphrodisiac properties.
 The chemical composition of the tuber can differ based on the host species, with differing hosts across its broad range contributing to different chemical compositions of tubers found in Peru and Ecuador.